Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Frustration-free Hamiltonians

 and each oval represents the projection onto the triplet subspace, i.e.

 where $\ket{\pm 1}$ and $\ket{0}$ are the eigenstates of spin $S_z$ operator, corresponding to the eigenvalues $\pm 1, 0$, respectively.

-This then gives us a state of a spin-$1$ chain, called the AKLT state denoted by $\ket{\psi_{AKLT}}$, when periodic boundary condition is considered. $\ket{\psi_{AKLT}}$ is a ground state of $H_{AKLT}$, because it is the ground state of each projection $P_{j,j+1}^{(J=2)}$, due to the singlet bonds which contains no spin $2$ components.
+This then gives us a state of a spin-$1$ chain, called the AKLT state denoted by $\ket{\psi_{AKLT}}$, when periodic boundary condition is considered. $\ket{\psi_{AKLT}}$ is a ground state of $H_{AKLT}$, because it is the ground state of each projection $P_{j,j+1}^{(J=2)}$.
+This is because, among the four spin-$1/2$s making up a pair of neighboring spin-$1$s, the two in the middle form a spin singlet.
+Therefore, the total spin of the four spin-$1/2$s, and correspondingly the total spin of the pair of neighboring spin-$1$s, can only be $0$ and $1$ but not $2$.
 Therefore, the Hamiltonian $H_{AKLT}$ is frustration-free.

 $\Pi_{triplet}$ given in Eq.~\eqref{eq:AKLTProj} in fact gives a matrix product state (MPS) representation for $\ket{\psi_{AKLT}}$, which will be discussed in more detail in Chapter~\ref{chap8}.
 Also, $H_{AKLT}$ can be viewed as the parent Hamiltonian of the MPS state $\ket{\psi_{AKLT}}$, see Chapter~\ref{sec:parentHam}.
 In fact, all the MPS parent Hamiltonians discussed in Chapter~\ref{sec:parentHam} are frustration-free, with the corresponding MPS state as a ground state.